 For Office Depot, its business transformation is being fueled by the rapid pace at which it can deliver new, innovative software features to its customers.
 A DevOps approach and CloudBees CI are central to helping its SMB and enterprise customers with business platform services that enable them to grow and succeed; helping Office Depot to strengthen its market position and brand.

-JENKINS MASTER SET-UP TIMES CUT FROM MORE THAN ONE WEEK TO MINUTES.
+JENKINS CONTROLLER SET-UP TIMES CUT FROM MORE THAN ONE WEEK TO MINUTES.

-"In the past, it would take at least a week to spin up a master.
-Instead we almost always added new teams to an existing master, which caused its own issues,” says Kallman.
-"With CloudBees CI, I push a button to spin up a new master with our required plugins already installed.”
+"In the past, it would take at least a week to spin up a controller.
+Instead we almost always added new teams to an existing controller, which caused its own issues,” says Kallman.
+"With CloudBees CI, I push a button to spin up a new controller with our required plugins already installed.”